SiliconLabs/gecko-os-js/README.md

   // ! # Type  Info
   // # 0 WEBS  12.34.56.78:80 12.34.56.78:54460

-  // now that the websocket is connected, send a message to the WiConnect device ws.send('I am a teapot.');
+  // now that the websocket is connected, send a message to the ZentriOS device ws.send('I am a teapot.');

-  // using a serial terminal, or using WiConnectJS read the stream
+  // using a serial terminal, or using ZentriOSJS read the stream
   // e.g. using serial terminal
   // > read 0 14
   // I am a teapot.